-The Hearing Board will review in advance of the hearing all the written materials provided.
+The Hearing Board will review in advance of the live hearing all written materials provided.
 The parties will have received or been provided the opportunity to review and copy these materials during the pre-hearing process.
 The parties will be expected not to repeat undisputed details or non-material circumstances that would merely duplicate the written materials.
-Only the Hearing Board may question the individual parties and any witnesses.
-Either party or their advisors may ask the Hearing Board to pose additional questions or inquire further into specific matters either by submitting these requests in writing or orally, at the discretion of the Hearing Board.
+Only the Hearing Board and each party's advisor can question the individual parties and any witnesses.
+Only the party's advisor may ask the Hearing Board to pose additional questions or inquire further into specific matters either by submitting these requests directly, in writing or orally and in real time by the party's advisor of choice and never by the party personally.
 If necessary, a brief break may be granted to allow both parties an opportunity to prepare and submit such requests.
 The Hearing Board is empowered to disallow or reframe any questions that are irrelevant or redundant.
-If the Hearing Board determines that unresolved issues exist that would be clarified by the presentation of additional information, the Hearing Board may suspend the hearing and reconvene it in a timely manner to receive such information.
-A delay will not be based on the failure of witnesses to appear without good cause or on the proposed introduction of documents or other information that should have been presented during the Investigation process and/or prehearing meeting.
-In both formal and informal disciplinary matters, The University expects students to be cooperative, responsive, and honest.
+If the Hearing Board determines that unresolved issues exist that would be clarified by the presentation of additional information, the Hearing Board may suspend the live-hearing and reconvene it in a timely manner to receive such information.
+A delay will not be based on the failure of witnesses to appear without good cause or on the proposed introduction of documents or other information that should have been presented during the Investigation process and/or pre-hearing meeting.
+In both formal and informal disciplinary matters, the University expects students to be cooperative, responsive, and honest.
 Withholding information, deception, and/or badgering of others to do the same will be regarded as a major infraction of University policy.